B2B Agency Pricing Glossary

 Minimum engagement period is the shortest engagement duration that B2B agencies require for specific services, typically ranging from 3 to 12 months depending on service complexity and setup investment in outsourced marketing partnerships.

-Minimum periods protect agencies from clients who terminate before recouping onboarding costs and strategy development investments.
-They also ensure sufficient time to implement and campaigns for meaningful results.
+Agencies set these floors for a reason.
+Minimum periods protect agencies from clients who terminate before recouping onboarding costs and strategy development investments, while also ensuring enough runway to implement campaigns and generate results worth measuring.
 According to Agency Management Institute's 2024 Engagement Study, B2B demand generation typically requires 6-month minimums to account for longer sales cycles and campaign optimization time.
+Short engagements rarely prove anything.

 How it works: Agencies establish minimum commitments based on onboarding investment, strategy development time, and performance optimization cycles.
 Early termination may trigger penalty fees or require payment of remaining minimum commitment.